10 Best Life Insurance Companies in Wisconsin

 Key Terms

-Affectionately known as the Badger State, Wisconsin is nestled in the northern Great Lakes region, bordered by Michigan, Illinois, Minnesota, and Iowa.
-Home to 5.85 million people, it ranks as the 20th-most populous state, with Milwaukee as its largest city and Madison as its capital.
+In the heart of the northern Great Lakes region, Wisconsin borders Michigan, Illinois, Minnesota, and Iowa.
+With a population of 5.85 million, it stands as the 20th-most populous state, featuring Milwaukee as its largest city and Madison as the capital.

 According to the U.S. Bureau of Labor Statistics, in Wisconsin, the 90th percentile income is currently $94,850.
 The median income in the state is roughly $45,000.
-Most financial advisors recommend acquiring a life insurance plan that covers your loved ones for between 10X and 20X your yearly salary.
+Most financial advisors recommend acquiring a life insurance policy that covers your household for between 10X and 20X your annual earnings.
 In Wisconsin, this amounts to around $948,500 – $1,897,000 for most affluent earners in the region.

 Show Me Life Insurance Companies